ricardomvargas/questform/README.md

 ## Getting Started

 - Backend app: I recommend to use XAMPP (https://www.apachefriends.org/blog/news-article-61070.html) for publishing the PHP app and to use MySQL, is very easy installation.
-Just copy the questform-services and past into the XAMPP httpdocs folder.
+Just copy the questform-services and past into the XAMPP 'htdocs' folder.
-- Database: With XAMPP running, just go to localhost/phpmyadmin/ to get access to the PHPMyAdmin where you can have access to the MySQL.
+- Database: With XAMPP running, just go to 'localhost/phpmyadmin/' to get access to the PHPMyAdmin where you can have access to the MySQL.
 Add a new database with the name 'questform', and run the scritps in the 'database' folder
 - Frontend app: Navigate to the questform folder and run: npm install.
 After installation, just run: npm run dev to start the app (you may need configure the backend endpoints according with you server configuration, to do so just check the '/src/http/enpoints.ts' file).

 ### Instalation